Adir-SL/compo.js/README.md

 ## Insturctions
 All custom tags should be hyphenated eg. button-primary, custom-input, radoi-group etc.

-This library will convert code like:
+This library will take code like:
 ```HTML
 <button-primary>...</button-primary>
 ```

+and replace it with the corresponding file named ```button-primary.html```